 Bright & Flashing Lights 1/5

-Bright lights can be borderline painful for some highly sensitive children.
+Bright lights can be borderline painful for some highly sensitive or sensory sensitive children.
 And sudden transitions from dark to bright can also be bothersome.
+Luckily, this shouldn’t be an issue on Peter Pan’s Flight.
 There are some sections of Peter Pan’s Flight that are slightly more brightly lit than others, but nothing extra overstimulating.

 The feeling of going fast can be thrilling for some kids, but that is not always the case for many highly sensitive kids who tend to err on the side caution.
 Thankfully, Peter Pan’s Flight speed level is quite slow and gentle.
 Because it is so slow-moving, the wait times for this ride tend to be quite high.
 There are some instances of quick little turns as you fly about in your ship, but nothing overwhelming for most.

 You won’t find any drops on this ride like you’d find on a true thrill ride (like Tower of Terror) or rollercoaster (like Seven Dwarfs Mine Train).
 There is a sliiiight sensation of flying, which could make you feel like you might fall at any given time.
 But even those with a fear of heights should be able to handle this ride.